Table of Contents

 The legacy of the fantastic Japanese movie Battle Royale (2000) is that of a number of action-oriented films with high drama and high body counts.
 Enough movies were made in the style of Battle Royale after the film’s release that a specific subgenre began to emerge.
 It is a subgenre often identified by violent action, dramatic personal conflicts, and lots of blood.

-Collected and ranked here are fourteen of the best movies in the battle royale style.
+Collected and ranked here are fifteen of the best movies in the battle royale style.
 Every effort was made to pare down the larger survival-game genre to get down to only those movies which fit precisely within (or very close to) what makes a battle royale movie unique.
 For that reason, some readers may think a few obvious choices are missing.
 Read on past the ranking for an explanation of what the exact requirements are for inclusion on this list.

 The Best Battle Royale Movies, Ranked